Winter Immersion Program

 Weekly community gatherings (day and time) will NOT change!
 If you would like to be part of WIP, please keep Mondays from 8:00pm - 9:30pm free.

 - The Winter Immersion program invites you into a full experience of justice and faith/spirituality, meaning it's more than a week-long immersion.
-Rather, it is a 2 semester program that invites you into the mission and into a loving and inclusive community.
-We work hard to create engaging and thought-provoking prep and integration content that will assist you in understanding language and education around the injustice of ALL WIP immersion sites.
+Rather, it is a 2-semester program that invites you into the mission and a loving and inclusive community.
+We work hard to create engaging and thought-provoking prep and integration gatherings that will assist you in understanding language and education around the injustice of ALL WIP immersion sites.
 We also aim to guide you in deepening your faith or spirituality through reflection, prayer, and group activities.

-- You will be on site at your immersion location for approximately 7 days
+- You will be on-site with our community partners in your immersion location for approximately 7 days

 - WIP upholds imago dei, which states every person is made in the image of God.
 WIP also upholds the human dignity of every single participant.
 The Winter Immersion Program is supportive and active on issues of diversity, equity, and inclusion.